Commencement-Technology/dev-academy-rest-api/readme.md

 - `Image Upload`: Secure image uploading functionality using the `express-fileupload` package.
 - `SEO-Friendly URLs`: Convert text into URL-friendly slugs using the `slugify` package.
 - `Rate Limiting`: Protect the application from abuse by implementing rate limiting using the `express-rate-limit` package.
+- `Mongoose Hooks`: Utilized Mongoose `pre` and `post` hooks for automating tasks such as data validation and modifications before saving or retrieving documents.

  ## Installation